rebus-org/Poker/README.md

 `app.config` configuration poker.

-Pokes values into an app.config
+Pokes :point_left: values into :point_right: an app.config :+1:

 ---

+:question:

 > But why?

-Well..... it's probably not useful for that many things, but one thing it can do is to help with e.g. creating a "wizard-like" experience when condfiguring a CLI app.
+Well..... it's probably not useful for that many things, but one thing it can do is to help with e.g. creating a "wizard-like" experience when configuring a CLI app. :cake: :candy: :doughnut:

 Say, for instance, that one creates a nice CLI app called "my-cli", using [GoCommando](https://github.com/rebus-org/GoCommando), which is then merged into one single binary using [Costura](https://github.com/Fody/Costura), which is then distributed as a single `my-cli.exe` file.
+Smooth! :cocktail:

 The configuration file `my-cli.exe.config` will then hold the configuration settings for the app.